Yim Si-wan: Military service

+On July 11, 2017, Yim officially began his mandatory military service.
+He was chosen to be an assistant instructor at the division's recruit training battalion due to his good performance.
+Yim fulfilled his mandatory military service as an active-duty soldier in the 25th Infantry Division of the Republic of Korea Army from July 11, 2017, until his discharge on March 27, 2019.

 Other ventures

 Endorsements

-On October 30, 2023, Narwal a smart robot vacuum cleaner company announced that it has Im as their brand ambassador, who has the image of a sincere and strict child, as its model for its first campaign advertisement with the message 'Narwal who understands me'.
-On April 12, 2024, Nongshim announced that they have selected Im as the new model for Baeksan mountain bottled water and will launch a new advertisement.
-A Nongshim official said they chose him because actor his healthy and lively image goes well with the dynamism of Baeksan, a Yongcheon water from Paektu Mountain that rises on its own and he is an actor who is widely loved by various generations.
+On October 30, 2023, Narwal a smart robot vacuum cleaner company announced that Yim would be their brand ambassador, who has the image of a sincere and strict child, as its model for its first campaign advertisement with the message "Narwal who understands me".
+On April 12, 2024, Nongshim announced that they have selected Yim as the new model for Baeksan mountain bottled water and will launch a new advertisement.
+A Nongshim official said they chose him because his healthy and lively image goes well with the dynamism of Baeksan, a Yongcheon water from Paektu Mountain that rises on its own and he is an actor who is widely loved by various generations.